Luann by Greg Evans and Karen Evans for September 18, 2016

 16. Missing large

-ankerdorthe about 8 years ago
+ankerdorthe over 8 years ago

 Depends on culture and traditions.
 When I married the first time, my wife chose to keep her maiden surname.
 When I married the second time (in 1995) the law had been changed in Denmark.
 Now a woman or man has to opt for at namechenge.
 Otherwise both keep their own surname.
 If the woman has the more appealing surname, I know more men who have taken that.
 In Germany (where I live now) I have also met men who didn’t like to hyphenate their name and instead took on the surname of their wife.